Call us on: 0800 0276 276 Mon-Fri 8am-6pm (Sat 8am-4pm)

 UK Biobank has recently updated the Data Showcase to include data about deaths and prevalent and incident cancers.
 Hospital Episodes Statistics (HES) and data on the repeat assessment of 20,000 participants from the north west of England are also available.

-Please note: UK Biobank is not representative of the general population on a variety of sociodemographic, physical, lifestyle and health-related characteristics, with evidence of a ‘healthy volunteer’ selection bias.
+Please note: UK Biobank is not representative of the general population on a variety of sociodemographic, physical, lifestyle and health-related characteristics, with evidence of a ‘healthy volunteer’ selection bias, details of which are published elsewhere (Fry et al, Am J Epidemiol 2017;186:1026-34.
+PMID 28641372).
 As a result, UK Biobank is not a suitable resource for deriving generalizable disease prevalence and incidence rates.
-However, the large sample size and heterogeneity of exposure measures allow for valid scientific inferences of associations between exposures and health outcomes that are generalizable to the wider population.

 There are 3 steps to using the UK Biobank Resource: